coderehan/Android-Security-Interview-Preparation/README.md

 ---

-<h2> 4.
-Hardcoded Secrets </h2>
+4. Hardcoded Secrets

 ❓ Why shouldn't you hardcode API keys or secrets in an Android app?

-An APK can be reverse engineered.
+An Android APK can be reverse engineered.

-Even if a secret is hidden inside:
+For example:

 const val API_KEY = "secret123"

-an attacker may extract it from the APK.
+Even if the variable name is obfuscated, a determined attacker may still extract the secret from the APK.

 💡 Real-life example

-You publish your app with a database password inside the APK.
+Imagine putting your house key inside a box and giving that box to everyone.

-An attacker downloads the APK, decompiles it and discovers the password.
+Even if you write "nothing important here" on the box, someone can still open it.

 🎯 Interview answer

-«"Anything shipped inside the APK should be considered potentially accessible to an attacker.
-Sensitive secrets should therefore live on a secure backend rather than inside the app."»
+«"Anything shipped inside the APK should be considered potentially accessible.
+Sensitive secrets should be kept on a secure backend whenever possible."»

 ---